 I will sparkle like a wealthy woman’s neck

 That’s pretty explicit.
 Tamatoa secures his identity through his accumulation of possessions.
 I think Disney is taking a pretty obvious shot at Baby-boomers and their accumulation of wealth—like a diamond on a wealthy woman’s neck?
 Nothing is more unsightly to a young millennial audience than the ostentatious displays of wealth that defined a previous generation.
-Rejecting adventure for money is everything millennials abhor.
+Rejecting adventure for a home full of money is everything millennials abhor.

 Option Three: Anger and Violence — Ta Ka